miguelovalles/miguelovalles.github.io/index.md

 pharmaceutical company.
 I have worked in an IT type role since 2009.
 I began my IT career working on a help desk and within a few years transitioned to an application and database support person.
-I currently work as a programmer but the roleis more of a business analyst role.
+I currently work as a programmer but the role is more of a business analyst role.

 My education program here at SNHU has introduced me to many new opportunities that I can utilize to further my career.
 I was able to sharpen skills I already